• de

 History

-In 1979 the architect duo Busmann + Haberer erected a cubic model building on a remote schoolyard in an outer suburb of Cologne.
-The building was to originally serve only as an architectural model for the new construction of the Museum Ludwig, one of the most important museums in Germany, which amongst a host of other works is home to the enormous art collection of Peter and Irene Ludwig.
-The purpose of the experimental model was to test out the directed lighting, the wall and floor surfaces, and the practicability of the planned sawtooth roof construction, which would later become a standout feature of the museum then built in Cologne’s city center.
+In 1979, the architectural duo Busmann + Haberer erected a cubic model building on the outskirts of Cologne on a former school playground.
+The building was originally intended to serve only as an architectural model for the new Museum Ludwig, one of the most important museums in Germany, which houses, among other things, the comprehensive art collection of Peter and Irene Ludwig.
+The purpose of the test construction was to test the lighting, wall and floor coverings, and the practicality of the planned shed roof construction, which later became a striking feature of the final museum building in Cologne’s city centre.

-Once the building project was finished in 1983, the temporary structure was supposed to be demolished.
-The artist Eva Janošková, who at the time had moved into a studio on the grounds, had started however to organize exhibitions with friends and studio colleagues in the Simultanhalle, and a year later she succeeded in acquiring funding from the municipal cultural office, which made ongoing exhibition practice possible.
+After the testing was completed in 1983, the temporary model was to be demolished.
+However, artist Eva Janošková, who had moved into a studio on the studio grounds at the time, organised exhibitions with other artists and, a year later, managed to acquire financial support from the city’s cultural office, which enabled an ongoing exhibition practice to develop.

 Archive